 Well, eventually, I experienced an hour of traffic crossing two lights.
 And we had groceries in the trunk.

-I could see this being an awful drag if it became a daily thing.
-But most days I don’t experience bad traffic.
+I could see this being an awful drag if it became daily.
+But most days, I don’t experience horrible traffic.

 Most days, the road is nearly empty.

 And I get it.
-The firework shows are just spectacular!
+The fireworks shows are just spectacular!
 Everyone wants to see them.